-(a) Prior to January 1, 2030, the owner of an ADU that was built before January 1, 2020, may submit a written request to the Chief Building Official requesting that correction of any violation of building standards be delayed for five (5) years.
+(a) Prior to January 1, 2030, the owner of an ADU that was built prior to adoption of the ordinance codified in this chapter, may submit a written request to the Chief Building Official requesting that correction of any violation of building standards be delayed for five (5) years.
 For purposes of this section, "building standards" refers to those standards enforced by local agencies under the authority of Section 17960 of the California Health and Safety Code.

-(b) The Chief Building Official will grant the application if the Chief Building Official determines that enforcement of the building standard is not necessary to protect health and safety.
-In making this determination, the Chief Building Official will consult with the Fire Marshal.

-(c) No applications pursuant to this section shall be approved on or after January 1, 2030.
-However, any delay that was approved by the city before January 1, 2030, shall be valid for the full term of the delay that was approved at the time of the approval of the application.

-(d) Until January 1, 2030, any notice to correct a violation of building standard that is issued to the owner of an ADU built before January 1, 2020, shall include a statement that the owner has a right to request a delay in enforcement of the building standard for an ADU pursuant to this section.
+- (b) The Chief Building Official will grant the application if the Chief Building Official determines that enforcement of the building standard is not necessary to protect health and safety.
+In making this determination, the Chief Building Official will consult with the Fire Marshal. - (c) No applications pursuant to this section shall be approved on or after January 1, 2030.
+However, any delay that was approved by the city before January 1, 2030, shall be valid for the full term of the delay that was approved at the time of the approval of the application. - (d) Until January 1, 2030, any notice to correct a violation of building standard that is issued to the owner of an ADU built prior to adoption of the ordinance codified in this chapter, shall include a statement that the owner has a right to request a delay in enforcement of the building standard for an ADU pursuant to this section.